bjartemisund/policy/terms-of-service.md

 made available by you in the Service (“the User Content”).
 User Content includes room names, and you are responsible for ensuring room names does not include Prohibited User Content (as listed below).
-Your room names are used to construct the URLs identifying your rooms, and guests you invite and other third parties can (request to) enter your rooms based on these URLs.
-As these guests do not need to authenticate to Whereby in order to do this, please be aware that room names must be considered public information.
+Your room names are used to construct the links identifying your rooms, and guests you invite and other third parties can (request to) enter your rooms based on these links.
+As these guests do not need to authenticate to Whereby in order to do this, please be aware that **room names must be considered public information**.
 Do not include information that you do not want to make public in room names.

 ### Restrictions on Content and Use of the Service